 Nevertheless, the first column type must always be

-Select.
-We will detail how this column type works in the next section.
+We will detail how these 6 column types work in the next section.

 #Specificity of each column type

 Just like for the

 Multi select attribute types, you can define options for your